This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 There is no one-size-fits-all here; your choice of distribution channels will vary.
 Depending on your blog topics and audience, Facebook and Twitter are the default options for most industries.

-You must keep testing different communities to see where your audience gathered the most.
+You must keep testing different communities to see where your audience gathers the most.

 It is an ongoing exercise as there will always be a need to increase customer/reader databases.